Slitherpapa/Aplicativos-Slither-Papa/READMEeng.md

 - Put together with the modified .AIA/source compiled package from my source the MANIFEST with my name (SlitherPapa) anywhere in the app (Usually in the credits part)

-You can use this license in your apps by downloading the "MANIFEST (OpenLIC)" and putting it together with the package/modification of my apps/source.
+You can use this license in your apps by downloading the "MANIFEST (OpenLIC)" and putting it together with the package/modification of my apps/source or by embedding the content of the manifest in any part of credits (Example: About Screen).
 This is a form of certification to know that you are using the source of my apps under the OpenLIC license (As the name says, it can be used as a license for distributions that had the source based on my project, that is, it can be openly used as a license to use)

 ** To report a permitted use, please write a comment on my [Youtube] channel(https://www.youtube.com/channel/UCo1NPKKzSMoy8pGHMAWsm7Q) here on GitHub in the "issues" part